 - Overtime is detected too late

-Modern remote time tracking software provides real-time dashboards — something manual systems cannot replicate.
+A modern time tracker for remote workers provides real-time dashboards — something manual systems cannot match.

 3. Lack of Project-Level Insights